home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

   3. set mDNS service name to `_home-assistant._tcp.local`
 5. `Save` your changes.
 6. Either wait for 30 minutes, or restart your connected Google device.
+7. Restart Home Assistant Core.

-7. You can debug the setup by following [these instructions](https://developers.google.com/assistant/smarthome/develop/local#debugging_from_chrome)
+You can debug the setup by following [these instructions](https://developers.google.com/assistant/smarthome/develop/local#debugging_from_chrome)

 ### YAML Configuration